Fun Car Games

 With holidays approaching, long travel days might be in your future.
 Though traveling can be exciting, it can also be a drag with children in tow, long lines in airports, or traffic on the road.
 Not to mention all of the packing beforehand!
-But you can cross “keeping kids entertained while traveling” off from your list with these fun games for the car and activities for travel with kids of all ages!
+But you can cross “keeping kids entertained while traveling” off your list with these fun car games and activities for travel with kids of all ages!

 An oldie but a goodie.
-Great for long car trips as this game can go on and on.
-This one builds cognitive skills while being fun enough to stave off the dreaded “are-we-there-yet?”
+This is one of the most well-known car games for long trips as this game can go on and on.
+This one builds cognitive skills while being fun enough to stave off the dreaded “are-we-there-yet” question.

 A, My Name Is…

 This well-known song can be sung in different ways instead of just about what you are bringing to the picnic.
 Typically, you match a name and a picnic item with the letter of the alphabet; for example, “A, my name is Annie, and I’m bringing Apples.”

 Get creative and have it be a name and an animal, or an animal and a food, or a food and a country, you get the idea.
 You can also make it harder by not allowing for pauses or saying it all to a beat.

 The Lyrics Game

 Singing on a road trip is always fun.
 In this game, someone says a word, and everyone has to think of a song with that word in the title or the lyrics.
 You also have to sing a little bit of the song, at least the line that includes the word.